andravin/spio/README.md

         IndexSpec("OutputStoreIdx", {"n": block_n, "q": block_q, "k8": block_c8}),
 ```

-which generates CUDA/C++ classes that you use in your kernel like this
+which generates CUDA/C++ classes that you use in your kernel like this:

 ```c++
     // Output-smem to output.